 ADK (Adenosine Kinase) is a Protein Coding gene.
 Diseases associated with ADK include hypermethioninemia encephalopathy due to adenosine kinase deficiency and hypermethioninemia due to adenosine kinase deficiency.
 Among its related pathways are Metabolism and Pyrimidine metabolism (KEGG).
 GO annotations related to this gene include poly(A) RNA binding and adenosine kinase activity.

 ATP dependent phosphorylation of adenosine and other related nucleoside analogs to monophosphate derivatives.
 Serves as a potential regulator of concentrations of extracellular adenosine and intracellular adenine nucleotides

 Adenosine kinase (ADK) is a highly conserved monomeric enzyme that constitutes the primary route of adenosine metabolism under normal conditions.
-ADK acts to decrease intracellular adenosine levels by catalyzing its conversion into AMP and ADP, using ATP as a phosphate donor and a divalent cation, for example Mg2+, as a co-factor.
-ADK is regulated by inorganic phosphate levels, the concentration of local free Mg2+ and contains a NXXE motif that is vital for phosphate activation.
-Inhibition of this enzyme has been implicated in tissue-protective mechanisms against various physiological stresses, including ischemia, seizures, inflammation and pain, thus there is much interest in developing pharmacological ADK inhibitors.
+ADK decreases intracellular adenosine levels by catalyzing its conversion into AMP and ADP, using ATP as a phosphate donor.